Chilled late summer plum soup bursting with flavor.

 - ½ cup sour cream

+- Pit and coarsely chop the plums and plots.
 Place in a large pot with the water, wine, agave nectar, lime juice and spices.
-I like to use my wide-mouthed Le Creuset pot for this.
+I like to use a wide-mouthed Le Creuset pot for this.
 Simmer until the fruit begins to fall apart.
 Turn off the heat and let cool slightly.